As an Amazon Associate, I earn from qualifying purchases.

 A white plate with toast and scrambled eggs topped with chopped parsley

-The perfect simple breakfast recipe for busy mornings, Easy Make Ahead Scrambled Eggs are great for one or for a crowd.
+The perfect simple breakfast recipe for busy mornings, easy make-ahead scrambled eggs are great for one or a crowd.
+Learn the secrets of how to make this tasty breakfast staple without milk.

 Ingredients